 Thus far, the Treasury Department has not designated any bank as a "money laundering entity" for Iran-related transactions (under Section 311 of the USA Patriot Act), although some say that step has been threatened at times.
 Nor has Treasury imposed any specific sanctions against Bank Markazi (Central Bank) which, according to a February 25, 2008, Wall Street Journal story, is helping other Iranian banks circumvent the U.S. and U.N. banking pressure.
 However, the European countries reportedly oppose such a sanction as an extreme step with potential humanitarian consequences, for example by preventing Iran from keeping its currency stable.
 S. 3445, a Senate bill in the 110th Congress, and a counterpart passed by the House on September 26, 2008, H.R.
 7112, call for this sanction.
-The FY2010 National Defense Authorization Act (H.R.
+The "Dodd-Shelby" bill, referenced above, in the 111th Congress has a similar provision.
+FY2010 National Defense Authorization Act (H.R.
 2647), as passed by the Senate, expresses the Sense of the Senate that the Administration sanction Iran's Central Bank if Iran does not negotiate in good faith to curb its nuclear program.